Last Updated on 27th April 2021

 - Do ensure you carry out all pre-flight checks – ensure that there are no hanging cables or loose objects which could interfere with the propellers.

-- Do fly in a grid pattern (perpendicular to the ground), to ensure best coverage, and make sure take off and landing location are in the same position to close the loop required for SLAM to work.
+- Do fly in a grid pattern or point of interest, and make sure take off and landing location are in the same position to close the loop required for SLAM to work.

 - Do ensure feature-rich overlap between different scans (at least 20%) – which you can merge together later on in GeoSLAM Hub software.